 Senior School - Access via the main drive.
-Emergency code for the barrier is #9999, barrier will be lifted once ambulance called.
-Access points
+The emergency code for the barrier is #9999, the barrier will be lifted once an ambulance is called.
+Access points:

-- The fire door, rear of the school, top lawn.
+- The fire door, rear of the School, top lawn.

-- Double doors by dining hall
+- Double doors by the Dining Hall

-- Single black door by medical
+- Single black door by the Medical Room

 - Main Reception